MicrosoftDocs/architecture-center/docs/reference-architectures/sap/sap-s4hana.md

 ### Fiori Front-end Server (FES)

-This architecture addresses broad base requirement and assumes that the Embedded Fiori FES model is used.
+This architecture addresses broad base requirements and assumes that the Embedded Fiori FES model is used.
 All the technology components are installed on the S/4 system itself, meaning that each S/4 system has its own Fiori Launchpad.
 The high availability setup for this deployment model is that of the S/4 system—no